 McFarlane Toys, founded and owned by famed Canadian artist Todd McFarlane, is known for making collectibles that are highly detailed and often based on movie or television characters.
 You can read more of the company's history here, but it's also clear that they've made their mark, in part, on designs that do not shy away from depictions of violence and gore.
 It shouldn't be surprising, then, that this fan favorite company offers a number of The Walking Dead collectibles.
 Sadly, many of the characters those collectibles represent have gone on to meet their maker within the series.

-Since first releasing the initial series of Walking Dead action figures in 2011, McFarlane has released a mix of series tied to the Walking Dead based on the television series and the comics.
+Since first releasing The Walking Dead action figures in 2011, McFarlane has released a mix of series tied to the Walking Dead based on the television series and the comics.
 Below, check out 9 of our favorite action figures based on television show characters who have already met their end.

 A main character on the show during its first three seasons, T-Dog met his end in the prison after being bit by a walker on the shoulder then sacrificing himself to protect Carol.
 While alive, he was considered one of the more kind-hearted members of the show.

 T-Dog's McFarlane action figure features him wearing the gear he wore in the lead-up to his death in the episode Killer Within.
 Featuring 22 points of articulation, this figure depicts T-Dog wearing a removable riot gear vest while holding a fire poker.
 It also comes with bolt cutters and a pistol.